London Road - Portsmouth

-Has the Easter break got you thinking about your mortgage?
-Then we may be able to chirp you up with a mortgage review!
 With the increase in the cost of living and the Bank of England base rate rising it’s more important than ever to save where you can.
 And whether you’re on a fixed or tracker mortgage it’s important to know how the rising base rate could affect your monthly mortgage payments.

 What exactly has changed?

 According to the UK government the cost of living has risen considerably - by roughly 5.5% compared to January 2021.
 One main area where costs have risen for households is how much we now have to spend on our energy bills – it feels a bit like paying for liquid gold! .

 As well as this the Bank of England base rate has increased four times since December 2021, taking it from 0.1% to 1.25%, with experts predicting it will rise again.
 Each increase to the base rate makes borrowing – such as on mortgages - more expensive.
 While we don’t want to put a downer on your Easter break we do want to ensure you’re prepared for any changes.

 If you’re worried about your finances and the increase in the cost of living our expert advice article on feeling happier about your finances may help relieve a little stress.

 You have most likely heard of the term remortgaging but are you a little unsure as to what it means?
 In short it means moving your mortgage from one deal to another, this may be sticking with the same lender or moving to another one.

 How will my mortgage deal be affected by increases to the base rate?

 The good news is that if you’re on a fixed rate mortgage your monthly mortgage repayments will not change.